exoplatform/exo-documentation/docs/Manage-Space.rst

 .. _access-level-step:

 A pulldown lists all predefined templates that the space creator can use.
-A description of each template is displayed below the selectors.
+A description of each template is displayed below.

 .. note:: Each template defines its default visibility, registration criteria and list of applications.